 If you're wondering if you should seek couple's counseling, you probably already know the answer.
 Many couples only come into counseling once things have reached a boiling point and some big decisions may need to be made.
-I know it's scary to confront relationship issues and we often feel like we're doomed if we have to go to couple's counseling but I don't necessarily believe that.
-I believe the sooner you can begin couple's work, even with no major issues present, the better.
+I know it's scary to confront relationship issues and we often feel like we're doomed if we have to go to couple's counseling but I don't always believe that.
+I believe the sooner you can begin couple's work, even when there's no major issues present, the better.

 Research shows couples do often wait until it's too late so please don't do that to your relationship.
 I'd encourage you to not live with the regret of never having tried couple's counseling.
 Get in, roll up your sleeves and tackle some issues so you feel better equipped to deal with issues before they permanently damage your relationship.